 What's your beef?
 Wagyu, Angus or Piedmontese?
 Porterhouse, prime rib or flatiron steak?
 These days, going to a steakhouse is much more complicated than years ago, when all you could choose from was a New York strip, ribeye and filet mignon.
-Whether you like your steak lean, marbled or flavorfully fatty, we took the bull by the horns to sort out all the terminology for you.
+We took the bull by the horns to sort out all the terminology for you.
 Read below and check out more helpful tips with GAYOT's Meat Guide.

 A piece of the tenderloin (the pointed end of the short loin), sized to feed two or more people and traditionally roasted.

 A boneless cut from the rib section, named after the 19th century New York restaurant that popularized this dish.